The best general aviation aircraft for family travel

 Buying advice

 • Start with your typical mission, not your dream mission.
-Most family flying is 200-400 nm each way, with two adults and one or two children.
-An aircraft optimised for that mission will serve you far better than one sized for the once-a-year 1,000 nm trip.
+Most family flying is 200 to 400 nm each way with two adults and one or two children.
+An airplane sized for that beats one bought for the once-a-year 1,000 nm trip.

 • Budget for the first annual.
-Used aircraft often have deferred maintenance.
-Assume your first annual inspection will cost 2-3× a typical year and budget accordingly.
-A pre-buy inspection from an experienced IA, ideally one familiar with the specific type, is non-negotiable.
+Used airplanes carry deferred maintenance.
+Assume the first annual runs 2 to 3 times a normal year, and budget accordingly.
+A pre-buy inspection from an experienced IA, ideally one who knows the type, is non-negotiable.

-• Consider the step-up carefully.
-It’s tempting to jump straight to a turboprop for the speed and range: the Piper M350 or TBM makes genuine sense for some families.
-But the jump in operating cost is substantial.
-A well-equipped Bonanza A36 or Cirrus SR22 covers most family missions at a fraction of the cost.
-Compare a piston vs. turboprop →
+• Weigh the step-up honestly.
+It is tempting to jump straight to a turboprop for the speed and range; the Piper M350 or a TBM makes real sense for some families.
+But the operating-cost jump is steep, and a well-equipped single covers most family missions for far less.
+Compare a piston vs. turboprop.

 • Think about resale.
-The Bonanza, Cirrus, and Cessna 182 have strong, active owner communities and consistent resale demand.
-That matters when your mission changes or your family grows out of the aircraft.
+The strong owner communities and steady demand around the most common types matter when your mission changes or the family grows out of the airplane.

 Cookies and analytics.
 We use Mixpanel and Google Analytics to understand how this site is used.
 Mixpanel records session replays (interaction patterns, scroll, and click timing).
 Page content is masked: we do not see what you read or type.
 Cookies are set only if you accept.
 Read our privacy policy.